The Human Code

 The Intersection of Humanity and AI: Reskilling, Productivity, and the Future of Work | Feat.
 Arturo Oliver

-Send a text In this engaging conversation, Don sits down with his friend Arturo Oliver, who has a 30-year career in analytics, AI, and automation.
+Send us Fan Mail In this engaging conversation, Don sits down with his friend Arturo Oliver, who has a 30-year career in analytics, AI, and automation.
 Arturo shares what sparked his interest in the intersection of humanity and technology from an early age, growing up in Mexico, reading tech magazines, and falling in love with computers like the Commodore 64 and Apple II.
 The discussion explores the current state of artificial intelligence (AI) and the shift it will bring to professional and personal lives.
 Arturo believes this wave of AI will have the greatest impact in 50 years, driving major productivity growth.
 Key takeaways include: The Impact of AI: A McKinsey study projects that by 2030, 12 million US jobs could be eliminated by AI.
 The Need for Reskilling: Individuals must focus on becoming more valuable by enhancing their skills.
 Essential Skills: Humans will continue to excel in relationships, strategy, and creativity.
 Universities’ Role: Institutions should embrace AI and help students build skills, rather than just preventing misuse.
 Arturo stresses that individuals must take an active role in reskilling to benefit from new technology.
 Table of Contents: I. Introduction and Early Passion for Technology 00:38 - Don introduces Arturo.
 00:46 - Arturo explains his early interest in technology.
 01:08 - He recalls growing up in Mexico, reading magazines, and discovering early computers.
 01:43 - He quickly learned programming from a beginner’s book.
 II.
 The Current State and Impact of AI 04:46 - Conversation shifts to AI’s impact.
 06:18 - Arturo reflects on his 30-year career and AI-driven productivity gains.
 III.
 Reskilling, Job Displacement, and Essential Skills 10:19 - McKinsey projects 12 million US jobs lost by 2030.
 10:47 - New roles will require different skills.
 10:57 - Individuals must actively improve their value.
 17:08 - Arturo suggests evaluating how AI can enhance daily work.
 IV.
 Universities and the Future 19:34 - Universities must rethink their approach to AI.
 19:40 - Focus should shift to skill-building, not just preventing cheating.
 20:46 - Institutions should guide society and teach best practices.
 25:58 - Arturo highlights AI’s environmental costs, including energy and water use.
 Sponsored by FINdustries Hosted by Don Finley

 29 min